 Jacky Bast comes from a dark and tumultuous past having been orphaned, abandoned and taken advantage of at a young age.
 Because of her background she finds herself woefully uneducated and shut out from the world her fiancé and eventual husband is increasingly involved in.

-Aside from some smaller roles in mini-series National Treasure and ITV2’s Harlots, Rosalind Eleazar appeared in BBC1 thriller Rellik earlier this year.
-She has also shown up in Zadie Smith drama NW and starred in one episode of Holby City last year.
+Aside from some smaller roles in mini-series National Treasure and ITV2’s Harlots, Rosalind Eleazar appeared in BBC1 thriller Rellik, has also shown up in Zadie Smith drama NW and starred in one episode of Holby City.

 Paul Wilcox (Jonah Hauer-King)